Do you have questions about recording and storing your calls with CallVault? Good news — we have answers!

 Do both disclosures have to be read on every call with the customer?

-Yes.
-The TPMO disclaimer should be provided within the first minute of every call with a Medicare beneficiary or prospect.
-Our current interpretation is that all calls to/from a client or prospect for MA/PDP, including pre- and post- enrollment calls should be recorded.
+The TPMO disclaimer should be provided within the first minute of every sales call with a Medicare beneficiary or prospect.
 Unlike the call recording that applies to all calls, the TPMO disclaimer only needs to be read for a sales call.
 The disclaimer does not need to be read for post-enrollment service calls unless the call evolves into a plan change conversation where the discussion is now involving sales activities/actions.
 In that case, you should initiate a different recorded call.

 If I contract with every carrier in the area, is the TMPO disclaimer statement still necessary?